5am-code/sunrise/README.md

 The easiest way to use Sunrise Components is to install via npm.

 ```
-npm i @5amcode/sunrise-components
+npm i @5amcode/sunrise-components --save
 ```

 #### Adjust `tailwind.config.js`

-After this, you should merge your own tailwind.config.js file with the one given in the repository.
+After this, you should extend your own `tailwind.config.js` by the configuration given in the file `extend_tailwind.config.js`.
+It is located in the root of the package.
 This configuration contains the custom colors, additional utility classes and more.
+(You can also take a look at the file in the [Usage Section](https://sunrise.5amco.de/usage) on the package website.)

 If you want to use the full Sunrise Design - and we highly recommend this! - note that you have to install or embed the Fonts [Open Sans](https://fonts.google.com/specimen/Open+Sans) (used as standard font), [Source Sans Pro](https://fonts.google.com/specimen/Source+Sans+Pro) (headlines) and [Source Serif Pro](https://fonts.google.com/specimen/Source+Serif+Pro) (oblique, fancy text stuff ✨).
 As of today, the usage of the fonts is free, but you should double-check with your own requirements before installing them.
 You can use your own fonts as well, just tweak the font-properties in your `tailwind.config.js`: